dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      Sets the default text style for *medium*.
 This style is used for any subsequent text that is written to *medium*.

-   See also
+   :seealso:

      - :gf:`medium-default-text-style`
      - :gf:`medium-text-style-setter`

 .. generic-function:: medium-drawable